-Class 376 and 465 units await their next working at the carriage sidings at Dartford
+Class 376 and 465 units await their next working

 6.12.6.
 TfL believes that by bringing the simplicity and dependability of the Underground to the suburban rail network, capacity could be increased, helping to accommodate the expected growth in passenger demand.
 To do this, the TfL Metroisation concept addresses six key areas: